shizunge/blocky-lists-updater/README.md

 ## Caveats

-* No web UI
+* Need a third party file editor.

     Blocky lists updater bases on a set of shell scripts.
 It does not provide any UI to edit lists.
 You need an additional service for lists editing.
+See the [examples](./examples).

 * No group management